Statement Analysis® compared to other methods of detecting deception

 In order to read nonverbal signals, the subject must be present.
 You have to visually watch him to see what he is telling you through his body movements.
 With Statement Analysis, the subject does not have to be present.
 You can use the Statement Analysis techniques when speaking with someone on the telephone.
 With Statement Analysis, you can take a written statement and determine if the subject is being truthful or deceptive.
 You cannot use the nonverbal techniques in a telephone conversation or a written statement.
 With Statement Analysis, you do not have to see the person, hear the person or know anything about the person in order to determine truth or deception.

 The latest craze in detecting deception is micro-expressions.
 These are involuntary facial expressions that are difficult to fake.
 The problem is, even with training, they are difficult to spot since they occur in 1/15 of a second.
-This is why the television show "Lie To Me" shows them in slow motion so you can see what they are talking about.
+This is why the television show "Lie To Me" showed them in slow motion so you could see what they were talking about.
 Even if you are video taping the interview, it is not practical to watch the tape in slow motion while the interview is in progress.
 By the time you can review the video tape and see that the subject was being deceptive, he is probably long gone.

 With Statement Analysis, the techniques are easy to learn and easy to use.
 You can get immediate feedback and quickly determine if the person is being deceptive.
 Whether you are conducting an interview, watching an interview, or just speaking with someone your main focus should be on the person's language.
 Listen to what people are telling you.
 Your secondary concern should be the nonverbal gestures and micro-expressions displayed by the interviewee.
 Body language should be used in conjunction with the Statement Analysis.
 If a person displays an obvious nonverbal signal, then take note of it.
 However, if you concentrate on the nonverbal signals you will miss what the person is telling you.